LSquarzoni/Cyber-Physical_Systems_Programming_project/README.md

 Further more, we integrated in this node some other functionalities to improve the final mapping result.
 In particular:
 - the ground is removed applying a filter to all data below 0.2 meters in the z direction;
-- the pointclouds are downsampled in order to speed up the transmittion of data and remove all possible delays;
+- the pointclouds are downsampled in order to speed up the transmission of data and remove all possible delays;
 - based on the attitude topic of the drones, the data obtained when the drones are moving fast and rotating is removed, to avoid any drifting in the final octomap map; with a very little angle threshold we obtained a very good and clean result.

 For all the pointcluds manipulations we used the *pcl_ros* ROS2 package (https://index.ros.org/p/pcl_ros/#humble-overview, https://docs.ros.org/en/humble/p/pcl_ros/index.html)